Contact Us for a Free Consultation 212-240-9465

 You might need to get evidence like photographs or videos of the accident scene, your injuries, videos from nearby security cameras, and even testimony from eyewitnesses; you need to collect as much evidence as possible, which may be helpful.

-2. Failure to get an appropriate medical treatment
+2. Failure to Get an Appropriate Medical Treatment

 When an accident happens, the next step is for the victim to seek immediate medical attention.
 This is because the medical report is needed in a personal injury case trial, as the other party insurer will need it to verify your injuries.
 It determines the nature and extent of the injury incurred.
 Some injuries are not immediately apparent, but with medical help, you get to be treated for all injuries.